tonyx-ops/Backgammon_mcts/README.md

 ## Software and Hardware Requirements

-The project uses Python 3.

-The project runs in a terminal or command prompt.
+Software requirements:

+Python 3

-No external Python packages are required.
+No external Python packages are required

-The requirements.txt file is included to show that the project only uses the Python 3 standard library.
+The requirements.txt file is included to show that the project only uses the Python 3 standard library

+Hardware requirements:

+A laptop or desktop computer

+No GPU or special hardware is required

-I tested the project on my Apple MacBook Pro M3.
+I tested the project on my Apple MacBook.

-No GPU or special hardware is required.

 ## Data Sources